dubeyrahul/dubeyrahul.github.io/posts/llms/attention-mechanism.md

 date: "2024-12-28"
 categories: [ml, deep-learning, llm]
 ---
-In this post, I'll dive into the attention mechanism that is one of the key feature of modern LLMs.
+In this post, I'll dive into the attention mechanism that is one of the key features of modern LLMs.
 We'll go over some of the shortcomings of pre-LLM Neural language models such as RNNs and its variants, how attention solves these shortcomings, and how it is implemented in practice.
-Lastly, we'll discuss what are some computational infrastructure implication of attention mechanism that allows large scale training.
+Lastly, we'll discuss what are some computational infrastructure implications of attention mechanism that allows large scale training.

 ### Neural language models
 Language models are nothing but an ML model tasked with `modeling the language`, simply put we want to learn a probability distribution over the language.
 We want to be able to predict `P(word | context-words)`.
-The initial approaches were doing so were very specific to textual data that leveraged the grammar and structure of the language.
+The initial approaches for doing so were very specific to textual data that leveraged the grammar and structure of the language.
 Next, came statistical approaches such as Naive Bayes / Bag-of-words model.
-Then we got one of the most impressive and cited paper: [`A Neural Probabilistic Language Model`](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) where the authors demonstrated how to leverage MLPs to model the language.
+Then we got one of the most impressive and cited papers: [`A Neural Probabilistic Language Model`](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf) where the authors demonstrated how to leverage MLPs to model the language.
 Next, we got word embedding based model but after MLP the next big advancement came in [`Sequence to Sequence Learning with Neural Networks`](https://arxiv.org/pdf/1409.3215) which proposed LSTMs with encoder-decoder setup to encode and decode sequences and were particularly impressive in tasks such as language translation.
 For quite a long period, these RNN-variants were the state of the art approach but they suffered from the following issues:
 - unable to model long range dependency
 - slow training due to serial processing of text
 - vanishing and exploding gradients